After ruling Twitter, Google Plus and Instagram, Hashtags are here to rule Facebook.

 Now Facebook can tap into the marketing dollars that have been flowing into hashtag-focused campaigns.

-Arrival of Hashtags:
+The arrival of Hashtags:

 The buzz of hashtags coming to Facebook had started in March 2013.
 Finally, they are here.

 Starting today, hashtags will be clickable on Facebook.
 Similar to other services like Instagram, Twitter, Tumblr, or Pinterest, hashtags on Facebook allow you to add context to a post or indicate that it is part of a larger discussion.
 When you click on a hashtag in Facebook, you’ll see a feed of what other people and Pages are saying about that event or topic.

 Why introduce hashtags now?

 Greg Lindley, a Facebook product manager, wrote in the blog post:

 “Every day, hundreds of millions of people use Facebook to share their thoughts on big moments happening all around them.
 Whether it’s talking about a favorite television show, cheering on a hometown sports team or engaging with friends during a breaking news event — people on Facebook connect with their friends about what’s taking place all over the world.
 To bring these conversations more to the forefront, we will be rolling out a series of features that surface some of the interesting discussions people are having about public events, people and topics.”

 Facebook did not elaborate on what other new features be coming soon.

 Facebook noted that between 88 million and 100 million Americans used its service during primetime television hours.
 Game of Thrones’ Red Wedding last week was mentioned 1.5 million times, while there were 66.5 million interactions (which include likes, comments, and posts) around this year’s Oscars.